klone Users Storage Optimizations

 4. Stay under quota.#

 Constantly hitting your inode (e.g., file) or block (e.g., number of GBs or TBs) quotas can cause extra storage slowness.
 If you need a bump on either please reach out to discuss your options.
-As a reminder you can us the hyakstorage command on KLONE to display current quota usage for all of your filesets as well as your home directory.
+As a reminder you can us the hyakstorage command on klone to display current quota usage for all of your filesets as well as your home directory.
 Please note that this output is updated once an hour so it will take time to reflect any overages.

 5. Report issues.#

-While the HYAK team has an extensive monitoring and alerting framework in place to help us to proactively determine when things may be going wrong, not all causes of slow user experience are currently correlated to metrics.
+While the Hyak team has an extensive monitoring and alerting framework in place to help us to proactively determine when things may be going wrong, not all causes of slow user experience are currently correlated to metrics.
 Furthermore, our team generally interfaces with the cluster in different ways than our users, so we may not be as equally exposed to any pains until it is reported to us.
 If you’ve run into a performance issue, please submit a ticket by emailing help@uw.edu.
 Please provide any symptoms you are observing, along with the date, timeframe, job IDs (if applicable), commands you are running with their full output, etc. If you don’t need or want a reply from us it is still helpful for us to hear from you, feel free to say "no response needed" or something along these lines so we know how to respond.

 See also: